IGE-OpenReproLab2025/training-sessions-material/documenting-software.md

  - Follow the conventions used by the community.
 For example, in Python, CamelCase is used for names of classes while functions, variables, and class instances use lower-case names, with underscores when necessary.

- - If you contribute code to a project, follow the project's own coding guidelines, not your own!
+ - If you contribute code to a project, follow the project's own coding style, not your own!

-:brain: :pencil: Practice exercice: :pencil: :brain: Look at the code you have written so far for you internship.
-Are there any poorly named variables or functions?
-If yes, fix it now!
+:brain: :pencil: Practice exercise :pencil: :brain: Look at the code you have written so far for your internship.
+Are there any poorly-named variables or functions?
+If yes, fix it now.

 ## Comments and docstrings